-What does “DUI” mean in Stockbridge?
+What does DUI Mean in Stockbridge?

 Any substance that can cause you to lose control, affect your nervous system, or alter your response time can impact your driving.
 Common substances involved in DUI cases include:

 - Prescription medicine

-- Over the counter medicine that causes drowsiness
+- Over-the-counter medication that causes drowsiness

-- Illegal drugs like marijuana, heroin or cocaine
+- Illegal drugs like marijuana, heroin, or cocaine

 - Watch the other driver.
-Keep your cell phone camera handy and record any attempts by the other driver to get rid of evidence.
+Keep your cell phone camera handy and record any attempts by the other driver to get rid of the evidence.
 Impaired drivers often throw things away or use eye drops to cover up bloodshot eyes.